henrikingo/dsi/README.md

 - **clusters**: define topologies
   - **single**: a cluster with single mongod instance, used to test standalone and single member replica set
   - **shard**: a cluster with 3 shard, each with 3 member replica set
+  - **longevity**: a cluster with 3 shard, each with 3 member replica set, used for longevity test
 - **utls**: shell utils
 - **bin**: supporting shell script